-The Taguibo Project in the Philippines comprises one granted exploration permit and two applications for exploration permits covering a combined area of 128.7 km.
-Exploration permit no. 000001-06-XI was granted on the October 18, 2006.
-The two applications have been cleared and have priority of application.
+The Taguibo Project in the Philippines comprises one granted exploration permit and two applications for exploration permits covering a combined area of 128.7km2.
+The exploration permit (000001-06-XI) was granted on October 18, 2016.
+No work was conducted on this project during the quarter.